 - Wellington: Our tips for the Capital

 Have you been to Napier before?
+What are your top things to do in Napier?
 Or are you considering traveling to Napier at some point?
 We look forward to hearing about your experiences or any questions you may have for us in the comment section below!